Fact Check: Experts call Trump's tax claim false

 His claim is not true, no matter how many times he says it.

-"Two years later, and I’m still answering this one," the Tax Foundation's Director of Federal Budgets John Pomerleau, told NBC News.
+"Two years later, and I’m still answering this one," the Tax Foundation's Director of Federal Projects, Kyle Pomerleau, told NBC News.
 "The answer is still the same: No, the United States is not the highest-taxed nation in the world."

 Let's look at the facts:

-Note: CORRECTION (Aug.
-11, 2017, 10:05 a.m.): An earlier version of this article misstated the name and title of an expert at the Tax Foundation.
-He is Kyle Pomerleau, not John.
-His title is director of federal projects, not federal budgets.